How to Ace a Zoom Interview

 Ensure that the setting is optimal

 Set up in a room that is quiet and well lit.
-It’s important that the interviewer see your facial expressions as they try to get to know you.
+It’s important that the interviewer be able to see your facial expressions as they try to get to know you.
 A window directly in front of you can provide good lighting.
-You’ll want to shy away from sitting with a window behind you since that can cast shadows on your face.
-Choose a professional background such as a blank wall, a bookcase, or perhaps one of the virtual backgrounds offered by Zoom.

 Wear professional attire

-Makes sense, right?
-Dress as you would for an in-person interview, wearing clothes that are appropriate for the field.
-Business casual often works well in the medical field.
 Not sure what to wear?
 Check out the employer’s website to see what others are wearing.
-Don’t distract by wearing items such as big, dangling earrings or clunky bracelets.
-Nor should you wear a highly patterned or busy colored shirt.
+Don’t distract by wearing items such as large, dangling earrings or clunky bracelets.
+Don’t wear a highly patterned or busy colored shirt.

-Be familiar with the technology
+Be familiar with the Zoom technology

-Download the Zoom app.
-You can use Zoom on a computer, tablet, or smartphone.
-Check your internet connection to make sure all is working.
-Test your webcam and microphone.
+Test your webcam and microphone, too.
 Practice looking into the camera while speaking.
 If you’re using a laptop, be sure that it’s charged up or plugged in.

 Show up early